-We test for differences in analyst behavior conditional on the sign of the earnings surprise using the firm as its own control.
-Specifically, we match a negative surprise announced by firm iin quarter q of fiscal year t with a corresponding MBE announced by the same firm for the same quarter in fiscal year t-1.
-Matching by firm controls for factors such as sector, firm size, business strategy, management team, and accounting methods that shape analysts' research (Johnson and Zhao, 2011), while matching by quarter controls for operating seasonality and variation in analysts response to earnings news (Stickel, 1989).
+by firm i in quarter q of fiscal year t with a corresponding MBE announced by the same firm for the same quarter in fiscal year t-1.
+Matching by firm controls for factors such as sector, firm size, business strategy, management team, and accounting methods that shape analysts' research (Johnson and Zhao, 2012), while matching by quarter controls for operating seasonality and variation in analysts' response to earnings news (Stickel, 1989).
+Using each firm as its own control also helps alleviate endogeneity bias due to management's control over who participates in the call and analysts' pre-announcement investment recommendation.

-Conference call transcripts for each earnings announcement are obtained from Investext and company websites.
-Research notes issued within three days of the corresponding earnings announcement are also obtained from Investext.
+Conference call transcripts are obtained from Investext and corporate websites.
+Research notes issued within three days of the earnings announcement are also obtained from Investext.
+Reports are confined to a three-day publication window to limit the impact of confounding events (De Franco and Hope, 2011).
 Since firms are tracked by multiple analysts, we select four reports for each NES and MBE announcement, respectively.
 Analysing multiple reports reduces the risk of analysts with extreme views or conflicted interests skewing our findings and also controls for variation in analyst quality (Hugon and Muslu, 2010).
-For announcements where more than four research notes are available, priority is given to analysts in Institutional Investor magazine's All-American Research Team to capture brokers whose views are considered more influential and reliable (Asquith et al., 2005).
+For announcements where more than four research notes are available within the three-day publication window, priority is given to analysts in Institutional Investor magazine's All-American Research Team to maximize the probability of capturing brokers whose views are considered most influential and reliable (Asquith et al., 2005).